Astha2401/ATM-/README.md

 To run the project: Follow these steps :-

 1.Download all the code files (total 3)

-2.Store them in a single folder
+2.Store them in a single folder.

-3.Either use your Java IDE (any)
+3.Either use your Java IDE (any).

 4.Or in Windows open command prompt and go to project Directory.

-5. run command : javac ATM.java
+5. run command : javac ATM.java.

 6. After completion your folder will contain 3 .class files.

 7. In command prompt run command: java ATM.

 8. Project will start running.